Statistical Patterns of Theory Uncertainties: Theory uncertainties from scale variations

-While the scale variation may provide a measure of the impact of missing higher orders, it is not the `true' uncertainty -- which would quantify the likelihood distribution of the difference between the estimated cross section and the all-orders prediction.
-Nonetheless, despite the fact that the theory uncertainty on the cross section prediction has no rigorous statistical interpretation, in fits to data, the corresponding nuisance parameters are often treated as Gaussian-distributed random variables.
+While the scale variation may provide a measure of the impact of missing higher orders, it is not the `true' uncertainty -- which would quantify the likelihood distribution of the difference between the estimated cross-section and the all-orders prediction.
+Nonetheless, despite the fact that the theory uncertainty on the cross-section prediction has no rigorous statistical interpretation, in fits to data, the corresponding nuisance parameters are often treated as Gaussian-distributed random variables.
 Trying to be reasonably conservative, one could instead think of a rate prediction as a range of expected values~\cite{Hocker:2001xe,Charles:2006vd,Lafaye:2007vs,Ghosh:2021hrh,Brivio:2022hrb}

 The implementation of an allowed range in terms of a nuisance parameter is not trivial.
 A flat distribution of the corresponding nuisance parameter is not invariant under transformations such as changing the prediction from $\sigma$ to $\log \sigma$.
 It induces volume effects in the marginalization, which one can only partially avoid by using a profile likelihood.